MohamedTBadr/GraduationProject/API/README.md

 ## 📌 Notes

-* All sensitive operations (payments, AI, email) are server-side only
+* All sensitive operations (payments, AI, email, storage) are server-side only
 * Webhook endpoints are idempotent and auditable
+* File storage is externalized via AWS S3
-* Payment logic is provider-agnostic
+* Chat system is real-time and horizontally scalable

 ---